shivam55sit/Audio-classification-with-transfer-learning/README.md

 # Audio-classification-with-transfer-learning

+This project was developed to analyze heart sounds and identify the normal versus abnormal hear sounds.
+The main task of this project was to develop a prediction tool that can classify the heart beat as either normal or abnormal.
+Inspired from the prior works on heart sound classification, we developed a system that uses a set of features extracted from heart sounds to train a random forest classifier.

+#MFCCs-FEATURES

 MFCCs are widely used in SVD (singing voice detection) and were first introduced by Davis and Mermelstein in 1980.
 The use of MFCCs has proven to be a powerful tool in music and voice recognition, and sound recognition in general. (link: https://encyclopedia.pub/entry/18717)

 The MFCCs are calculated as follows: